datalad-handbook/book/docs/glossary.rst

    SSH server
       An remote or local computer that users can log into using the :term:`SSH` protocol.

+   stdin
+      Unix concept: One of the three `standard input/output streams <https://en.wikipedia.org/wiki/Standard_streams>`_ in programming.
+Standard input (``stdin``) is a stream from which a program reads its input data.

+   stderr
+      Unix concept: One of the three `standard input/output streams <https://en.wikipedia.org/wiki/Standard_streams>`_ in programming.
+Standard error (``stderr``) is a stream to which a program outputs error messages, independent from standard output.

+   stdout
+      Unix concept: One of the three `standard input/output streams <https://en.wikipedia.org/wiki/Standard_streams>`_ in programming.
+Standard output (``stdout``) is a stream to which a program writes its output data.

    symlink
       A symbolic link (also symlink or soft link) is a reference to another file or path in the form of a relative path.
 Windows users are familiar with a similar concept: shortcuts.